Bayezid I: Biography

 Bayezid was the son of Murad I and his Greek wife, Gülçiçek Hatun.
-His first major role was as governor of Kütahya, a city that he earned by marrying the daughter of a Germiyanid ruler.
+His first major role was as governor of Kütahya, a city that he earned by marrying the daughter of a Germiyanid ruler, Devletşah.
 He was an impetuous soldier, earning the nickname "Thunderbolt" in a battle against the Karamanids.

-Bayezid ascended to the throne following the death of his father, Murad I, who was killed by Serbian knight Miloš Obilić during (15 June), or immediately after (16 June), the Battle of Kosovo in 1389, the battle in which Serbia became a vassal of the Ottoman Sultanate.
+Bayezid ascended to the throne following the death of his father, Murad I, who was killed by Serbian knight Miloš Obilić during (15 June), or immediately after (16 June), the Battle of Kosovo in 1389, soon after which Serbia became a vassal of the Ottoman Sultanate.
 Immediately after obtaining the throne, he had his younger brother strangled to avoid a plot.
 In 1390, Bayezid took as a wife Princess Olivera Despina, the daughter of Prince Lazar of Serbia, who also lost his life in Kosovo.
 Bayezid recognized Stefan Lazarević, the son of Lazar, as the new Serbian leader - later despot - with considerable autonomy.